a-synchronous/md/TOUR.md

 ```

 # Polymorphism
-**Act on any collection** - in addition to arrays, you can use `map` to transform async iterables, strings, sets, maps, binary arrays, and object values.
+**Reuse code across arrays and asynchronous streams**.
+Use `map`, `filter`, `reduce`, `transform`,  or `flatMap` to transform async iterables, strings, sets, maps, binary arrays, and object values.
 This concept applies generally to any function of rubico; if a transformation + data structure pairing makes sense by math, it should be supported.

 ```javascript [playground]
 const square = number => number ** 2